Skip to main content

 This is possible because GreenSweep is a platform, not a traditional grant-making institution.
 Every transaction is digital.
 Every allocation is tracked from generation to deployment.
 The same infrastructure that processes user registrations and voting can, with relatively modest additional engineering, produce a live accountability layer.
 The audit doesn’t happen once a year.
 It happens every time the page loads.

 We still face the hard problem of outcome measurement — a mangrove seedling planted today won’t show measurable coastal protection for four years.
 But we can tell you, today, how much money reached the planting crew, when it arrived, and which community voted for it.
 The financial chain is transparent end-to-end.
 The impact chain takes longer, and we’re honest about that.
+For the full portfolio the allocations feed, browse Projects; for the mechanics of a single vote, see How It Works.

 The deeper point: the accountability problem in charitable funding is not a moral failing.
 It is an infrastructure deficit.
 The organisations are mostly working in good faith with inadequate tools.
 The watchdogs are doing serious work within structural constraints.
 The donors are asking reasonable questions that the current system cannot answer quickly enough.